-- 17.2.
+- 17.1.
+Ball valves shall be used in lieu of gate or butterfly valves, except for steam systems. - 17.2.
 Multi-duty valves shall not be used. - 17.3.
 Balancing valves shall not serve as isolation valves and shall not be of the fixed, flow control type (B&G or T&A are preferred). - 17.4.
-Bronze or brass valves, including check valves shall not be used in steam/ condensate systems. - 17.5.
+Bronze or brass valves, including check valves shall not be used in steam/condensate systems. - 17.5.
 Control valves for heating and cooling coils shall to be three-way configuration.
 For heating applications with two heating coils in the AHU, one coil control valve may be two-way configuration if approved by the 354th CES HVAC Shop Supervisor. - 17.6.
 Valves over 7' to centerline shall be equipped with chain drives.